-Before using either of the following techniques, you will need to to open up port 3306 in your server’s firewall.
+Before using either of the following techniques, you will need to open up port 3306 in your server’s firewall.

 Enabling Remote MySQL in the WHM Interface